EmonHaque/Linux-C-Service-and-JavaFX-clients/readme.txt

-Experimental, on Void Linux, not sure how far will I go with javaFX!
+Experimental, on Void Linux, not sure how far will I go with JavaFX!

 1) Place data.db somewhere and replace the location in this